Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

-For the RS (31,25) code, as shown in Fig.~\ref{fer155_125_rs}, HDD, despite its low complexity, is significantly inferior in FER performance to NMS with $I_m=8$.
+For the high-rate RS (31,25) code, as shown in Fig.~\ref{fer_rs_31_25_code}, HDD, despite its low complexity, is significantly inferior to NMS with $I_m=8$ in terms of FER performance.
 The hybrid of this NMS with DDS1 performs nearly as well as order-2 OSD, which itself is within 0.1 dB of the ML curve.
-In comparison, HD-P-ABP \cite{deng2020perturbed} employs an advanced message scheduling strategy for BP based on received LLRs, sacrificing parallelizability, yet still shows a minor performance degradation relative to the proposed hybrid scheme.
+In comparison, HD-P-ABP \cite{deng2020perturbed} employs an advanced message scheduling strategy for BP based on received LLRs, sacrificing parallelizability, yet still shows minor performance degradation relative to the proposed hybrid scheme.